abinit/abinit/doc/tutorial/eph4isotc.md

     Note that the default value of [[dipdip]] is designed for polar semiconductors so we recommended to override the default behaviour when performing calculations with [[eph_task]] = 1.

-Since Abinit supports multidatases, unlike anaddb, it's easy to define an input file to compute the phonon DOS with multiple $\qq$-meshes.
+Since Abinit supports multidatasets, unlike anaddb, it is easy to define an input file to compute the phonon DOS with multiple $\qq$-meshes.
 This simple test allows us to get an initial (very qualitative) estimate of the $\qq$-sampling required to convergence the  Eliashberg function as $\alpha^2F(\ww)$ is essentially a weighted phonon DOS.